Distributionally Robust Batch Contextual Bandits: Simulation Studies

-In this section, we present a simple example with an explicitly computable optimal linear DRO policy, in order to justify the effectiveness of linear policy learning introduced in Section \ref{sec:numerical_linear_class} and distributionally robust policy learning in Section \ref{sec:algorithm}.
+In this section, we present two simple examples with an explicitly computable optimal linear DRO policy.
+We illustrate the behavior of distributionally robust policy learning in Section \ref{sec:numerical_small} and we demonstrate the effectiveness of the distributionally robust policy in Section \ref{sec:numerical_nonlinear}.